Be A Voter!

 To register to vote you must complete a brief voter registration application on paper or online.
 When you register online, the system will search the Department of Motor Vehicles (DMV) database for your California driver license or identification card number, date of birth, and last four digits of your social security number.
 If your information is found and you authorize elections officials' use of your DMV signature, an electronic image of your DMV signature will be added to your voter registration application after you click "submit" at the end of the online application.
 If there is no signature on file with DMV, all of your information will be transmitted to your county elections office; you will just need to click "print," sign the paper application, and mail it.
 Your county elections official will contact you when your voter registration application is approved or when more information is needed to confirm your eligibility.

 There are safe in-person early voting and Election Day options.
 But if you opt for in-person voting, there will be NO NEIGHBORHOOD POLLING PLACES.
-Instead, you can vote at in-person Vote Centers, ballot drop boxes located throughout Napa County or the Registrar of Voters’ Office at 1127 1st Street, Suite E, Napa, CA. The vote centers will be open from October 31 through Election Day.
+Instead, you can vote at in-person Vote Centers, ballot drop boxes located throughout Napa County or the Registrar of Voters’ Office at 1127 1st Street, Suite E, Napa, CA. The vote center schedules and locations are available on the County of Napa website here.
 Hours are: 9-5 Sat., Sun., and Mon.
 7 a.m.-8 p.m.
 Election Day.
-Locations of the centers will be at www.countyofnapa.org.
 Expect to stand in line on the last day to vote.